digital-land/content-site/app/content/guidance/publish-your-geographies-as-data.md

 ---
-title: "Publish your geographies as data"
+title: Publish your geographies as data
 description: Lorem ipsum dolor sit amet consectetur, adipisicing elit.
   Architecto quos sunt soluta.
 Suscipit ratione ipsa soluta aliquid numquam quidem laboriosam animi porro sit minima perferendis hic fugit vitae, quia corporis!
 date: 2021-08-19
-modified: 'now'
+modified: now
 ---

-This guidance sets out how to structure and publish geographical data.
+This guidance sets out how to structure and publish geographical data. hello

 It details what data should be provided and how it should be made available online.